sharjeel0288/flask-kafka/readme.md

 - **Testing**: Instructions for testing the APIs using tools like **Postman**, **curl**, and **Python script**.
 - **Troubleshooting**: Common issues like Kafka connection problems and missing topics are addressed.

-This README provides complete information for users to set up the project and use its features effectively.